sheilasaia/reproducibili-tea/README.md

 ### Introductions
 * [Micah](https://www.lib.ncsu.edu/staff/mlvandeg) (he/him)
 * [Sheila](https://sheilasaia.rbind.io/) (she/her)
-* [Dr. Natalie Nelson](http://nelson.rbind.io/), lead of the Biosystems Analytics Lab (BAL), Dept. of Bio & Ag Engineering at NC State
+* [Dr. Natalie Nelson](http://nelson.rbind.io/), professor and lead of the Biosystems Analytics Lab (BAL) in the Dept. of Bio & Ag Engineering at NC State.
+Natalie uses data analytics and machine learning to study complex biological system dynamics in lots of different applications from aquaculture to water resources management and beyond.
-* [Dr. Sierra Young](https://thedaisylab.com/), lead of the Digitial Agroecology and Intelligent Systems Lab (DAISy Lab), Dept. of Bio & Ag Engineering at NC State
+* [Dr. Sierra Young](https://thedaisylab.com/), professor and lead of the Digitial Agroecology and Intelligent Systems Lab (DAISy Lab) in the Dept. of Bio & Ag Engineering at NC State.
+Sierra develops human-centered robots and sensors that help monitor agricultural systems and natural processes.

 ### Tea Talk
 1. Why [reproducibili-tea](https://reproducibilitea.org/)?